thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 ### Coursework 1

 Worth 40% of the module total, your first coursework will see you produce an individual piece of work.
-This will involve specifying and designing a web app, including producing a prototype, testing, and getting feedback from users.
+This will involve specifying and designing an interactive experience to be delivered via the web, including producing a prototype, testing, and getting feedback from users.

 ### Coursework 2

-Worth 60% of the module total this coursework will tackle HTML5 and other web technologies to have you produce the website or application you designed for Coursework1.
+Worth 60% of the module total this coursework will tackle HTML5 and other web technologies to have you produce the interactive experience you designed for Coursework 1.

 ### Some notes on assessment submissions